-Ford endorses the use of reformulated "cleaner-burning" gasolines to improve air quality.
+Ford endorses the use of reformulated "cleaner-burning" gasolines to improve air quality, per the fuel recommendations in the Choosing the right fuel section.

 Running out of fuel

 Avoid running out of fuel because this situation may have an adverse affect on powertrain components.